-(d) A player may only be a rostered on one (1) active team per season or contest, regardless of division.
+(d) A player may only be actively rostered on one (1) team per season or contest, regardless of division.

-(g) Players from teams that have disbanded in higher divisions may be ineligible to play in lower division teams, if it is believed that the player may disrupt play (i.e. They’re too good for that division).
-A final determination will be made by an admin.
+(g) Players from teams that have disbanded in higher divisions may be ineligible to play in lower division teams if it is believed that the player may be too disruptive to play (i.e. They’re too good for that division).
+A final determination will be made from a admin.

-(h) Players who have participated in teams, which did not disband and concluded a season, are not eligible to join teams still participating in a season.
+(h) Players who have participated on teams which did not disband and concluded a season are not eligible to join teams still participating in a season.

 The intention of substitute players is to allow teams, that cannot field 6 players, the ability to play their matches.
 It is NOT to be used to bolster the skill of a team’s roster.